GCT is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Publish Data: August 5, 2021

 I stopped using stored basil in winter once I learned that basils could be grown in winter too!
-If you want to enjoy fresh basil in winter, there is no other alternative to grow these herbs indoors in winter.
+If you want to enjoy fresh basil in winter, there is no other alternative to growing basil indoors in winter.
 Basil is a summer herb, but you can grow it in winter effortlessly.

 However, during summer, you can effortlessly grow them outdoors, and in winter, you can switch them indoors too!
 Or else, you can start growing them from scratch during winter on your kitchen window or kitchen windowsill too!